james-otten/Learning-D/README.md

 * spiralDiagonals.d - What is the sum of the numbers on the diagonals in a 1001 by 1001 spiral formed in the same way?
 (Euler 28)
 * pentagonalNumbers.d - Find the pair of pentagonal numbers for which their sum and difference is pentagonal (Euler 44)
 * sequence.d - Find the largest chain in a sequence starting from < 1000000 (Euler 14)
+* squareOfDigits.d - Investagate the sum of squares of digits chain (Euler 92)

 ####Building:
 Debug: `make`